zschneid85/Node.js-MySQL/README.md

 ### Bamazon Demo

-You can download and watch the demo of the Bamazon customer and manager interfaces at the link below.
-Make sure to download the video, as opposed to watching it in your Browser, which will display a compressed version making the CLI output illegible.
+Just click on the Bamazon demo which will take you to YouTube.com, if your having issues copy and paste the link directly into YouTube.com (https://youtu.be/zQUg15if7p0) where you can watch the video in 4K of the customer and manager interfaces.

 [Bamazon Demo](https://youtu.be/zQUg15if7p0)